Performance Management Washington County School District-Revised 9-12-00; Revised 8-9-11.

 The Board of Education retains its right to discipline or terminate the employment of any employee at any time for any of the causes set forth below.
 With the exception of substitute, at-will, and temporary employees, these policies apply to all employees of the District, including certified, classified, and administrative personnel, and apply to all job-related activities of such employees.
 When hand delivered, employees must acknowledge receipt of any disciplinary action.
 An acknowledgement of receipt signature is not an admission of wrongdoing or guilt or a waiver of any applicable due process entitlement.
 Administrators issuing a disciplinary action will inform the employee that failure or refusal to acknowledge receipt of a disciplinary action will be regarded as insubordination and may result in termination of employment.

 3.1.
 Bases for Disciplinary Action.
-The following acts or omissions by an employee in the scope of employment shall constitute grounds for disciplinary action:
+The following acts or omissions by an employee in the scope of employment shall constitute grounds for disciplinary action:3.1.1.
+Insubordination, including the refusal of an employee to perform an assignment or to comply with a directive given by the employee's supervisor.3.1.2.
+Unprofessional job-related conduct.

 3.1.3.
 Incompetence or inefficiency in the performance of duties.